John Humphrey Small: Career

+Congress

 Small was elected as a Democrat to the Fifty-sixth and to the ten succeeding Congresses (March 4, 1899 – March 3, 1921) from North Carolina's 1st congressional district.
 He served as chairman of the Committee on Rivers and Harbors (Sixty-fifth Congress).

+Later career

 He declined to be a candidate for renomination in 1920 and retired from political office.
 Staying in Washington, D.C., he revived his legal practice there until 1931.

+Retirement and death

 Small returned to Washington, where he died on July 13, 1946.
 He was interred in Oakdale Cemetery.

 He inherited Rosedale Plantation and it was listed on the National Register of Historic Places in 1982.